there are a few things that every homeowner can do to ensure that things keep running as smoothly and problem-free as possible. Here are a few

 Too Many Chefs in the Kitchen?
 How to Make Sure Your Kitchen Runs Smoothly

 The kitchen can be viewed as the engine of your restaurant.
 Everything revolves around the kitchen because you're in the business of serving great food.
-Without a smooth-running kitchen, you can face all kinds of calamity, from incorrect orders to hostile wait staff.
+Without a smooth-running kitchen, you can face all kinds of calamities, from incorrect orders to hostile wait staff.
 With planning and attention to detail, making sure you have everything in line for success, your kitchen will be smooth sailing.

 Give Your Staff the Correct Tools